The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 decorate(xlabel="Hits", ylabel="PMF")

-The binomial model is a good fit for the distribution of the data – even though it is based on assumption we know are not true in the real world.
+The binomial model is a good fit for the distribution of the data – even though it makes the unrealistic assumption that all competitors have the same, unchanging capability.

 5.2.
 The Poisson Distribution#